yleyao/prompt-optimizer-ollama/README_EN.md

 #### Q4: What are the drawbacks or risks of using Vercel proxy?
 **A**: Using Vercel proxy may trigger risk control mechanisms of some model service providers.
 Some vendors may identify requests from Vercel as proxy behavior, thereby limiting or denying service.
 If you encounter this issue, we recommend using a self-deployed proxy service.

+#### Q5: I have correctly configured CORS policies for my local model (like Ollama), why can't I still connect using the online version?
+**A**: This is caused by the browser's **Mixed Content security policy**.
+For security reasons, browsers block secure HTTPS pages (like the online version) from sending requests to insecure HTTP addresses (like your local Ollama service).

+**Solutions**:
+To bypass this limitation, you need to have the application and API under the same protocol (e.g., both HTTP).
+We recommend the following approaches:
+1. **Use the desktop version**: Desktop applications have no browser restrictions and are the most stable and reliable way to connect to local models.
+2. **Docker deployment**: Docker deployment also uses HTTP
+3. **Use Chrome extension**: Extensions can bypass some security restrictions in certain situations.

 ## 🤝 Contributing